Chair, Department of Labor Studies and Employment Relations

 The third stream concerns the impact of unionization of particular groups of workers.
 This work includes papers on the unionization of managerial workers, including public sector supervisors and has been published in Labor Studies Journal and in book chapters.
 More recently, she has conducted research on the impact of unionization on graduate student employees.

 Professor Eaton is a member of the editorial boards for Labor Studies Journal and the Journal of Workplace Rights.
 She is past Editor-in-Chief of the Labor and Employment Relations Association, a position she held from 2002-2009.
 She served as a member of New Jersey Public Employment Relations Commission from January 2010 to June 2011.
-She is currently President of the Rutgers AAUP-AFT, the union of faculty and graduate student employees at Rutgers.
+She is the immediate past President of the Rutgers AAUP-AFT, the union of faculty and graduate student employees at Rutgers.

 Labor Studies and Employment Relations